muti1967/WaveLink-AI-Desktop/README.md

 **Soon to come:**
 A seperate repository for RPI's which will use AI/ML to detect different gestures, assign daily tasks and learn from the users habbits.
+Have yet to organize files into assigned folders